S-P-A-N-N-E-R-S/HandbookWebsite/docs/graphbuilder.md

 </a>
 </center>

 You can see that the selected CRS in this window is ```EPSG:3857```.
 You should choose this or another CRS that uses meters as its metric if you wish to select the horizontal and vertical spacing in meters or kilometers.
 Select ```Point``` as _grid type_, enter the desired spacing and choose an extend for the grid.
 Make sure that the extend and the spacing match correctly.
 Use this point set as input for the vector layer and choose ```DistanceNN``` as _connection type_.
-You have to enter the selected spacing and add a small number as the distance because the distance is exclusive.
+You have to enter the selected spacing and add a small number to it.
+Select this value as the distance.

 ## Additional Connection Parameters